 A.3 MCPTT user profile configuration data

 The general aspects of MC service user profile configuration data are specified in 3GPP TS 23.280 [16].
 The MCPTT user profile configuration data is stored in the MCPTT user database.
 The MCPTT server obtains the MCPTT user profile configuration data from the MCPTT user database (MCPTT-2).
+The recording server obtains the MCPTT user profile configuration data from the configuration management server (REC-5 in TS 23.280 [16]).

 Tables A.3-1 and A.3-2 contain the MCPTT user profile configuration required to support the use of on-network MCPTT service.
 Tables A.3-1 and A.3-3 contain the MCPTT user profile configuration required to support the use of off-network MCPTT service.
 Data in table A.3-1 and A.3-3 can be configured offline using the CSC-11 reference point.